-Village Life in Tufi – Orotoaba Homestay
+Village Life in Papua New Guinea – Orotoaba

-Orotoaba is a small village just down the coast from Tufi which takes about 30 minutes by boat and then another 45 minutes by foot through rising hills and rich kunai grass to reach.
+Orotoaba is a small village just down the coast from Tufi.
+It takes about 30 minutes by boat and then another 45 minutes by foot through rising hills and rich kunai grass to reach.
 It was the first place I did a home-stay at and my host was Jackson, who had built a guesthouse on a piece of land on the eastern side of the village facing the sea, about 100m from his house.

 Jackson was typical of many Papuans I have met in rural areas of PNG.

-Initially reserved and watchful, then once the ice is broken and he has your measure, you find a raw intelligence and command of the surroundings that is both fascinating and worthy of deeper engagement.
+Initially reserved and watchful.
+Then once the ice is broken and he has your measure, you find a raw intelligence and command of the surroundings that is both fascinating and worthy of deeper engagement.

 The focal point of the village is the Anglican church and again, this is very typical of many other villages.